 Is your S&OP process working?
-In this issue of the DBMExecutive I will cover three basic measurements that will answer this question: Bookings Performance, Shipment Performance and Supply Performance.
+In this article, I will cover three basic measurements that will answer this question: Bookings Performance, Shipment Performance and Supply Performance.
 I refer to them as the three S&OP Effectiveness Measurements.

 As each month is closed, you get a chance to compare the actual performance during that month to the plan that was created in the previous month.
 If the actual was within the tolerance bandwidth of the plan it was a good month.
 If it was outside the bandwidth then it was not a good month.